• Skip to primary navigation

 • Preheat your oven to 220°C/200°C(fan)/425°F/Gas 7.
 Chop off the ends of 500 g Brussels sprouts and remove any loose outer leaves.
 Cut the larger sprouts in to half or quarters, depending on the size.

-• Place the sprouts on the baking tray with 1 tablespoon Olive oil, 3 Garlic clove and Sea salt and black pepper.
+• Place the sprouts on the baking tray with 1 tablespoon Olive oil, 3 Garlic clove and Sea salt and ground black pepper.
 Gently mix trying not to displace any further leaves.

 • Put into the oven and cook for 25 minutes.